 Freediving is becoming very popular on the Gilis – not least because the only freediving center, which is based on Gili Trawangan, is owned and managed by British National Record holder, Mike Board.
 Learn to Freedive on Gili Trawangan with Freedive Gili.
 For enquiries please visit www.freedivegili.com.

-Yoga has always been popular on the Gilis Islands, but even more so now that there is a professional and highly experience yoga center on the island – Gili Yoga is located 5 minutes walk from Bale Sampan, and shares its office with Freedive Gili.
-Daily drop-in clasess are run each morning and evening for all levels of experience, as well as a variety of Yoga and Meditation workshops.
+Yoga has always been popular on the Gili Islands, but even more so now that there is a professional and highly experience yoga center on the island – Gili Yoga is located 5 minute walk from Bale Sampan and shares its office with Freedive Gili.
+Daily drop-in classes are run each morning and evening for all levels of experience, as well as a variety of Yoga and Meditation workshops.
 For more information please visit www.giliyoga.com.

 Bike Rides and Bike Rental

-At Bale Sampan our staff have recently embarked on their own bicycle rental business using the money they receive in tips.
-Their rates are comparable to other rental shops around the Gilis, so please ask at reception should you require a bicycle.
+Bale Sampan hires bikes on a daily basis.
+The rates are comparable to other rental shops around the Gilis, so please ask at reception should you require one.